mark2b/AWSCloudFrontSigner.swift/README.md

 ## License

-l10n is available under the MIT license.
+AWSCloudFrontSigner is available under the MIT license.
 See the LICENSE file for more info.